w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 ## 4. How does this specification deal with sensitive information?

-The only sensitive information this feature handles is the public ID of the created credential.
+The only sensitive information this feature handles relates to the (WebAuthn) credential ID of the created credential.
 This credential ID is saved in the user agent along side the Relying Party ID when the issuing bank creates an SPC-enabled `PublicKeyCredential`.
 Later, an origin that has access to this credential ID, presumably via a trusted server integration with the issuing bank, can provide it to the user agent via [Payment Request API] to exercise the corresponding `PublicKeyCredential`.

 ## 5. Does this specification introduce new state for an origin that persists across browsing sessions?